joaopbernhardt/tdd-superlists/deploy_tools/provisioning-notes.md

 * see gunicorn-systemd.template.service
 * replace SITENAME with, e.g., staging.my-domain.com
 * replace USER with ubuntu username, e.g., username
+* replace PASSWORD with your email password (for server use)

 ## Folder structure:
 Assume we have a user account at /home/USER